 We’ll skip the unreturned phone calls, the disheartening interviews, and the outrageous quotes we received (one guy from outside the city quoted $255,000 for the job, including $30,000 for landscape lighting and tree planting that were never part of our want list), and fast forward to the company we hired to help us: Summerwood Products.

 Dave returned our call quickly, and dropped by for a site visit.
 He’s a big guy with decades of experience in concrete and construction, handling much bigger projects than ours.
 He walked around the yard in flip-flops and shorts with a small notepad, waving his hand and solving our problems.
 “Oh yeah, we can lift that shed you got there and pour a concrete foundation for it, no problem.”
 Interlocking flagstone patio?
 “Yeah I got a stone guy, no problem.”
 Concrete pad for the new outbuilding, new driveway, and new steps out front?
 “No problem.
 We’ll just fit this job in between some bigger stuff we got going on in the area.”
 His laid-back attitude and very reasonable quote sold us immediately.
-He was our guy.

 Dave sent us to a great place called Parkview Building Supplies, where we looked at some Unilock options in the yard.
 Here is another tip for newbies: don’t judge stone samples on a rainy day without going back on a dry one!
-The stone looks completely different in different conditions, and you want to be sure you’re happy with your choice (and perhaps investigate sealing options, which can bring out the colour of the stone).
+The stone looks completely different in different conditions, and you want to be sure you’re happy with your choice (and perhaps investigate sealing options, a final coating step that can bring out the colour of the stone).

-In late August, we finally gave Dave and his crew the green light, and they made very short work of our back yard.
-It was excavated, levelled, formed, and ready for concrete to be poured in three days.
+In late August, we finally gave Dave and his crew the green light, and they made short work of our back yard.
+The sod was excavated, levelled, formed, and ready for concrete to be poured in three days.
 While they were at it, they also removed a section of our sagging fence and poured concrete to support the posts.
 Since they were already doing so much concrete work, we figured what’s one more thing – and asked them to add a circular pad as a spot for our birdbath and extra chairs.
 We ran outside before the concrete dried, and added our family imprints to it!

 On October 30, Donny and Chris showed up and put in the first of three twelve-hour days assembling what we are still currently referring to as the “she shed”.
-It was incredibly exciting and yet also more than a little stressful to realize we were changing the view in our back yard forever…but she looks beautiful!
+It was incredibly exciting and yet also more than a little stressful to realize we were changing the view in our back yard forever…but it looks beautiful!

 We’ve got so many talented people doing their thing now: an electrician installing a subpanel in the shed, a tech guy wiring her up for sound and Internet access (we can shut the windows and turn up our own sound now if the neighbours’ pool parties get out of control), and a contractor helping us figure out how to properly insulate and finish the interior.